MicroFocus/ng-ias/README.md

-# ng-ias

- These widgets provide a consistent look and feel across products as well as functionality that provides product consistency.

 # Micro Focus ng-ias

 This project is the AngularJS implementation of Identity and Access UX Guidelines (ng-ias), the official CSS